grumpyjames/birding-almanac/features/a-200-bird-year/part-38-staines-wagtails.md

 The swifts have already made a hasty disappearance.
 Swallows and martins are on the move too.
-More excitingly, reports from Staines Reservoirs bring news of a good twenty odd Yellow Wagtails gamboling around on the causeway.
+More excitingly, reports from Staines Reservoirs bring news of a good twenty-odd Yellow Wagtails gamboling around on the causeway.

 Pronoun guidance: AB1 is sceptical of wagtail reports.
 This post details the events of September 16th, 2018.